 These days, the engagement photo session is just as important as the wedding day photos!
-They serve as a reminder of those special days before wedded bliss and will be cherished just as much as the photos you’ll put in your wedding album.
-You might even use them on invitations and save-the-dates.
-Needless to say, how you and your fiance dress for your engagement photo session plays a big part in the outcome of your images.
+They serve as a reminder of those special days before wedded bliss and will be cherished just as much as the wedding photos.
+In fact, many couples use their engagement photos to create a beautiful guest book for the wedding reception or you may even want to use them on invitations or save-the-date cards.
+Needless to say, how you and your fiance dress for your engagement photo session and the backdrop of your images will play a big part in the outcome of your images.

 What to Wear for Engagement Photo Session?
 It Doesn’t Need to be Challenging

 What to wear to an engagement photo session might not be the first thing on your mind, and in fact, many couples don’t even think about it until the day of and find themselves scrambling for the perfect outfit.
 Don’t let that happen!
-What you wear and how you compliment each other makes all the difference.
+What you wear and how you compliment each other makes all the difference in the outcome of your images.
 To help you figure out the best way to dress for your engagement photo session, we’ve put together this list of tips.

 Your engagement photo session is a chance for you to express your personality through your clothes.
 You don’t have to dress up if you don’t want to and you certainly don’t have to choose an outfit you saw someone else wear in her engagement photos.
 Ask yourself what you feel confident and comfortable in.
 Look through your closet and pick out your favorite pieces.
 Ask your fiance what outfits he or she loves seeing you wear and vice versa.
 It’s all about your personal style, even if that means donning a pair of jeans and a vintage tee.
 When you feel confident, it will shine through your photos.